-Highline Lake is an oasis in the high desert, hidden just west of Grand Junction.
+Highline Lake is an oasis in the high desert, hidden in western Mesa County in the small town of Loma, CO.
 There is one very large lake for boating, fishing and swimming, and a second smaller one just for fishing and smaller boats.

 Aside from two nice lakes, the park also boasts a large, lush grassy area.
 It’s used for camping, picnicking and all-around recreation.
 There’s a playground, volleyball net and swim beach close-by.

 A decent size campground is situated in a nice grassy area with plenty of large trees.
 It’s close to the lake and swim beach.
 The visitor center has exhibits and a small gift shop.
 The campground is nice and benefits from the park’s close proximity to area destinations like Grand Junction.
 And part of the Colorado River State Park is located in nearby Fruita.

 Biking: There are several bike trails include the 3.5 mile Highline Lake Trail, which circles the lake.

 Boating: March 1 – September 30 (weather-permitting).
 On weekends May through Labor Day, lake regularly meets capacity, requiring a boat wait to enter until another leaves.

 - Highline Lake – open to power boating, jet skiing, water skiing, sailboating and sailboarding.

 - Mack Mesa Lake – only hand or electric powered boat are allowed.

 Camping: Yes, open year round, 31 sites, nightly fee.
 Reservations

 - Sites accommodate tents and RVs, no electric